alessandrobigiotti/micro-credentials-smart-contracts/README.md

 # Blockchain in E-Learning Platform to Enhance Trustworthy and Sharing of Micro-Credentials

 This project contains "demonstration" smart contracts to integrate a consortium blockchain within e-learning platform to improve the verifiability, trustworthy and sharing of micro-credentials certificates.
+The source code refers to the publication [Blockchain in E-Learning Platform to Enhance Trustworthy and Sharing of Micro-credentials](https://link.springer.com/chapter/10.1007/978-3-031-61003-5_1)

 ## Smart Contracts Description